 Cigar lighters on the more expensive end of the spectrum often come with lifetime warranties.
-These provide additional peace of mind and show that the company stands behind their product.
-We always recommend ensuring that their contact info and warranty claim process is easily understood before purchasing.
+These provide additional peace of mind and show that the company stands behind its product.
+We always recommend ensuring that their contact info and warranty claim process are easily understood before purchasing.

 Cigar lighters make a great gift even for men who don’t smoke regularly.
 A gift box can add that nice touch.